Voluntary fasting beyond Ramadan

 Choose one day next week to fast voluntarily.
 Begin small, build steady.
 The reward is named where you cannot see it.

-Aisha (RA) reported: the Prophet's ﷺ khutbahs were of moderate length and his prayers were short (Sahih Muslim 869).
+Ammar ibn Yasir (RA) reported that the Prophet ﷺ called a man's long prayer and short khutbah a sign of his understanding (Sahih Muslim 869).
 Aim for fifteen to twenty minutes.
 Two sections separated by a brief sitting is the Sunnah pattern.